IBM/universal-connectors/filter-plugin/logstash-filter-mysql-percona-guardium/README.md

 * Supported Guardium versions:
   * Guardium Data Protection: 11.4 and above
   * Guardium Insights: 3.2 and above
+  * Guardium Insights SaaS: 1.0

 This is a [Logstash](https://github.com/elastic/logstash) filter plug-in for the universal connector that is featured in IBM Security Guardium.

 ## 1. Configuring the Mysql server

-It is an extension of MySql-Guardium Logstash filter plug-in. see [MySql-Guardium Logstash filter plug-in](https://github.ibm.com/Activity-Insights/universal-connectors/blob/master/filter-plugin/logstash-filter-mysql-guardium/README.md)
+This plug-in is an extension of the MySql-Guardium Logstash filter plug-in.
+For more information, see [MySql-Guardium Logstash filter plug-in](https://github.ibm.com/Activity-Insights/universal-connectors/blob/master/filter-plugin/logstash-filter-mysql-guardium/README.md).

 ## 2. Installing and enabling auditing

 ### Percona configuration

-1. On the database, update the file: /etc/percona-server.conf.d/mysqld.cnf
+1. On the database, update the file: /etc/percona-server.conf.d/mysqld.cnf.

     ```
       symbolic-links=0